VOGUE: A Multimodal Dataset for Conversational Recommendation in Fashion: Data Analysis

 We now evaluate the quality of human Assistant interaction in \vogue using two complementary metrics: (1) quantitative alignment between human Assistant predictions and Seeker ground-truth ratings, and (2) post-task satisfaction surveys from Seekers.

 Following~\citet{Jannach_2021} and~\citet{mcnee}, we choose alignment as recovery of both the structure and intensity of preferences over accuracy, reporting it via Pearson Correlation (PC) and Mean Absolute Error (MAE) between item-level ratings.
-Satisfaction is included as an orthogonal but essential user-centered measure and reported directly on a 1-5 Likert scale.
+Satisfaction is included as an orthogonal but essential user-centered measure and reported on a 1-5 Likert scale.

 \paragraph{\textbf{Alignment between Assistants and Seekers}} We observed that Seekers strongly favored low scores (44\% 1s, only 8.6\% 5s), resulting in a highly imbalanced distribution.
-Assistants nonetheless achieved consistently good average PC ($\sim$0.64) as shown in Fig.~\ref {fig:order_metrics}, showing they recovered preference directions well.
-MAE, however, varied widely across scenarios, from as low as 0.25 to nearly 2.0, underscoring persistent challenges in modeling preference strength.
+Human Assistants nonetheless achieved good preference alignment, with a mean PC of 0.64 (median 0.61, SD 0.21) as shown in Fig.~\ref{fig:order_metrics}, indicating reliable recovery of preference directions rather than isolated success cases.
+MAE varied more across scenarios, from 0.25 to ~2.0, averaging 0.90, underscoring persistent challenges in modeling preference strength.

-Since each Seeker engaged with the same Assistant in six independent scenarios, Fig.~\ref{fig:order_metrics} also analyzes the performance across repeated interactions.
-PC improved slightly and MAE declined over successive scenarios, suggesting that Assistants became more effective with practice, despite neither party ever seeing the other's item ratings.
-While improvement trends were modest, the result underscores the value of shared history in conversational recommendation settings and indicates potential for adaptive learning without explicit item-level feedback.
+Since each Seeker engaged with the same Assistant in six scenarios, Fig.~\ref{fig:order_metrics} also analyzes the performance across repeated interactions.
+PC improved and MAE declined over successive scenarios, suggesting that Assistants became more effective with practice, despite neither party ever seeing the other's item ratings, likely due to increased dyad-specific calibration over time.
+While improvement trends were modest, the result underscores the value of long-horizon modeling in CRS and indicates potential for adaptive learning without explicit item-level feedback.

 \paragraph{\textbf{Correlation between Alignment and Satisfaction.}}